ibm-cloud-docs/cloud-object-storage/getting-started.md

 3. Choose the [bucket's _storage class_](/docs/cloud-object-storage?topic=cloud-object-storage-classes) to accurately reflect how often you expect to read the stored data.
 This is important as it determines your billing details.
 Follow the **Create** link to create and access your new bucket.

 4. Determine the advanced configurations, if any, suitable to your content.
-You can store data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault and Flex) to long-term offline archive or use the online Cold Vault option.
+You can store data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault, and Flex) to long-term offline archive or use the online Cold Vault option.

 Buckets are a way to organize your data, but they're not the sole way.
 Object names (often referred to as _object keys_) can use one or more forward slashes for a directory-like organizational system.
 You then use the portion of the object name before a delimiter to form an _object prefix_, which is used to list related objects in a single bucket through the {{site.data.keyword.cos_short}} API.
 {: tip}